Welcome to Rosegarth & Siddal Surgeries

 We WILL NOT host any drop in clinics this year and all appointments MUST be in a pre-bookable slot.

-Everyone eligible needs to pre-book ONLINE or alternatively ring our dedicated FLU MOBILE PHONE ON 07385838397.
+Everyone eligible needs to pre-book ring our dedicated FLU MOBILE PHONE ON 07385838397.

 Please DO NOT ring the Surgery Reception phone as we are experiencing high calls demand already.

-All of our clinics are bookable via on line access or call the Flu Mobile phone on 07385838397.
+All of our clinics can be booked by calling our dedicated Flu Mobile phone on 07385838397.

 Please read the below carefully before booking into a clinic: